How Developers Can Make money with Open Source

 Selling Support, Certifications and Training

-Enterprise users will often need some guarantee that their mission-critical software will continue running and validation that their employees are up to snuff for day-to-day operations.
+Enterprise users will often need some guarantee that their mission-critical software will continue running and validation that their employees undergo the continuing education needed to keep pace with competitors.
 Paying certified support specialists can often be cheaper than having in-house specialists on payroll.

 Rich Bynum, a member of Red Hat’s legal team, attributes Linux’s success and rapid development partially to open-source business models, including Red Hat’s.
 Red hat has made enough money to support and contribute to a number of open source projects, including One Laptop per Child, GNOME, and LibreOffice.
 They were recently acquired by IBM.